 |Family Resources||Victim Resources|

-The chance of going to jail is a scary and stressfull thought, not only for the person who is incarcerated, but also their friends and family.
-The purpose of this guide is to give you all the information that you’ll need to make getting locked up less stressfull.
+The chance of going to jail is a scary and stressful thought, not only for the person who is incarcerated, but also their friends and family.
+The purpose of this guide is to give you all the information that you’ll need to make getting locked up less stressful.
 If you have specific questions, feel free to ask them, and also any comments or feedback that would be beneficial to others is appreciated.

 Bannock County Detention Center